 2011, May 20.
 Conceptions of Childhood and Youth Among Accused Internet Sexual Offenders: Separating Online and Offline Realities.
 Human Welfare Conference IV presentation, Oxford.

 At Oxford, Jonah has taught undergraduates in the Archaeology & Anthropology, Human Sciences, and Egyptology & Ancient Near Eastern Studies degree programs, as well as in the Sarah Lawrence Program at Wadham College.
-Courses include The Anthropology of Medicine; Introduction to Anthropological Theory; Introduction to Medical Anthropology; Cultural Representations, Beliefs and Practices; The History of Anthropological Thought; and Ethnographic Methods.
-Jonah has also co-taught and co-supervised fourth year medical school students for the Special Study Module in Medical Anthropology, led the Green Templeton College Medical Anthropology Film and Discussion Group seminar series, and will soon co-convene a Digital Methods course for Master's and Doctoral students.
-Since 2013, he has been an Associate Fellow of the UK Higher Education Academy.
+Courses include Anthropological Analysis and Interpretation; The Anthropology of Medicine; Introduction to Anthropological Theory; Introduction to Medical Anthropology; Cultural Representations, Beliefs and Practices; The History of Anthropological Thought; and Ethnographic Methods.
+Jonah's postgraduate teaching has included Digital Methods and the Green Templeton College Medical Anthropology Film and Discussion Group seminar series.
+He has also taught and co-supervised fourth year medical school students for the Special Study Module in Medical Anthropology, and supervised Human Sciences students for their dissertations.
+Since 2013, Jonah has been an Associate Fellow of the UK Higher Education Academy.

 Selected Grants, Awards, and Scholarships